JonerSvensson/MU25-Individuell_Examination-Jonas/README.md

 ## Project Description
 This project is a small personal portfolio showcasing interactive web projects.
 It includes a home page and a projects page.
-THe projects page has small interactive projects like the Sliding Puzzle Game.
+The projects page has small interactive projects like the Sliding Puzzle Game.

 ---